-Even after I branched out on my own, I would often visit the Professor at her home in the Cotswolds, where we would compare notes and share ideas over dinner.
+Even after I branched out on my own, I would often visit the professor at her home in the Cotswolds, where we would compare notes and share ideas over dinner.
 She lived in a small townhouse in the village of Bredon, near the River Avon, with her partner Soo, an outrageously talented chef.
-Whilst Soo had little time for the supernatural herself, she would join in our discussions with good humour, and, by virtue of her scepticism, would often rein in the more ‘fantastical’ conclusions the Professor and I sometimes reached after a glass of wine too many.
+Although having little time for the supernatural herself, Soo would often join in our discussions with good humour and, by virtue of her scepticism, could be relied upon to rein in the more ‘fantastical’ conclusions the professor and I sometimes reached after a glass of wine too many.

-I look back upon those visits with fondness.
+I look back upon those visits with great fondness.

 I attended the funeral, a small yet dignified affair, and resolved to do my best to keep in touch with Professor Harper, and hopefully help her through the difficult times ahead.

 Unfortunately, my own investigations began to take up more of my time and send me further afield.
 I must confess that I became embroiled in my own work, and my contact with the professor dwindled to a visit every couple of years and the odd phone call now and then.